obouaziz/FastPseudo/README.md

 #mean(Left>50) #11.5% of observations
 result=mleIC(Left,Right,cuts=cuts,a=rep(log(0.5),length(cuts)+1),
              maxiter=1000,tol=1e-12,verbose=FALSE)
 #use verbose=TRUE to display all steps of the EM algorithm.
+#note that mleIC can also deal with exact observations.
+They can specified by simply
+#setting the same value for the Left and Right components corresponding to those
+#exact values.
 result$lambda
 ```